-Abdollah Bin Ibrahim is from Johor Bahru, Malaysia where the Malaysian Red Crescent Society hosted a major disaster drill.
-He is 73 years old, has been an MRCS volunteer since 1985 and says, "Emergency exercises like these, held each year someplace new, help to build teamwork among colleagues from across Malaysia."
-Photo: Rob Few/IFRC
+Abdollah Bin Ibrahim is from Johor Bahru, twelve hours drive from Kedah, where the Malaysian Red Crescent Society hosted a major disaster drill.
+He is 73 years old, has been an MRCS volunteer since 1985 and says "Emergency exercises like these, held each year someplace new, help to build teamwork among colleagues from across Malaysia." | Rob Few, IFRC

 Dil Maya Tamang picks peas in the terraced fields of Kaule, Nepal-an area heavily impacted by the 2015 earthquake.
-The Red Cross helped Dil Maya and her community during the emergency (with aid such as warm clothes, cash and kitchen items) and continues to help them as they recover.
-Photo: Brad Zerivitz/American Red Cross
+The Red Cross helped Dil Maya and her community during the emergency (with aid such as warm clothes, cash and kitchen items) and continues to help them as they recover. | Brad Zerivitz, American Red Cross